About

 • When the mustard seeds start to pop, remove from the heat and transfer to a saucepan.

-• In the same saucepan, add the oil, onions, ginger and garlic and heat these together on medium heat for a couple of minutes till the onions soften (but make sure not to burn the ginger and garlic).
+• In the same saucepan, add about 1 – 2 tbsp oil, onions, ginger and garlic and heat these together on medium heat for a couple of minutes till the onions soften (but make sure not to burn the ginger and garlic).

-• Add the mango, spicy brown mustard, chili powder, turmeric, sugar, water and vinegar.
+• Add the mango, spicy brown mustard, cayenne powder, turmeric, sugar, water and vinegar.

 • Place the hot chutney in a clean glass bottle and let it cool to room temperature before storing in the fridge.
 It has lasted about a week in the fridge in our house.